Philippines national under-23 football team

 The Philippines national under-23 football team represents the Philippines in international football competitions in the Olympic Games, Asian Games, Southeast Asian Games and any other under-23 international football tournaments.
 It is controlled by the Philippine Football Federation, the governing body of football in the country.

 Their best finish in the ASEAN U-23 Championship is in 2025, when they reached the semifinals.

+At the SEA Games, the team has achieved its best finish in the 2025 edition in Thailand by advancing to the semifinals.
+This at least matched the finishing of the senior team in the 1991 SEA Games.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.